Polymer/old-docs-site/toolkit-kernel-explainer.md

     this.node.style.backgroundColor = this.clickColor;
   },
   publish: {
-    this.clickColor = 'red',
+    clickColor: 'red'
   }
 });
 {% endhighlight %}

 To make a `blueify` method that is callable on the node (public), we _publish_ the method by placing it inside a `publish` object:

+{% highlight javascript %}
+this.component({
+  clickColor: 'orange',
+  clickHandler: function() {
+    this.node.style.backgroundColor = this.clickColor;
+  },
+  publish: {
+    clickColor: 'red',
+    blueify: function() {
+      this.node.style.backgroundColor = 'blue';
+    }
+  }
+});
+{% endhighlight %}

 For example, let's say our design for the _my-tag_ element calls for a method that can turn the element text blue, so a user could do like so:

 {% highlight javascript %}
-myTag = document.querySelector("my-tag");
+var myTag = document.querySelector("my-tag");
 myTag.blueify();
 {% endhighlight %}

 The `blueify` method is a part of _my-tag_'s public API.
 It must be available to end-users on the element instance.

 Now, imagine _my-tag_ is also supposed to turn orange if clicked.
-As part of our set-up, we attach a `click` listener to a method called `clickHandler` which turns the element orange.
+As part of our custom element's set-up, we attach a `click` listener which invokes the `clickHandler` method that turns the element orange.

 In this case, `clickHandler` is not intended to be called by end-users, it's only there to service an event.
 In this case, `clickHandler` should be part of the protected API.
 Then the method is not visible on the element instance and calling

 {% highlight javascript %}
 myTag.clickHandler(); // error: undefined function